-Medical device: See EN 46001: 1997.
+Medical device: See BS EN 46001: 1997 'Specification for application of EN ISO 9002 to the manufacture of medical devices'.

 Monitoring: The measurement of physical variables, such as the function of the automatic controller to check the attainment, or otherwise, of the preset cycle variables essential to the efficacy of the operating cycle.